1st/Sgt. Dale E. Lawton

 One night on the march, he and the other prisoners were held in outside a warehouse.
 Some of the Filipinos POWs had managed to get rice while on the march.
 When the Japanese saw them build fires to cook the rice, the Japanese went around killing the Filipinos.
-This was one of the few places where the POWs were fed, so Dale stayed in the warehouse for another day for food.
+Since this was one of the few places where the POWs were fed, Dale stayed in the warehouse for another day for food.

 Dale seeing the conditions in the camp decided that he had to get out of it.
 When a work detail was created to gather scrap metal, he volunteered to go out on it.
 Ten men from each company of the 192nd were selected for the detail.
 With him in his group were Philip Parish, John Wood, Ken Schoeberle, Forrest Teal and Lewis Wallisch from A Company.

 The POWs were taken back to Mariveles, but after arriving there it was decided that they be sent to Calauan to rebuild bridges.
 Arriving there, they were joined by Joseph McCrea and Bill Nolan.